nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Footprint

 There are ready-made footprints available for C.H.I.P Pro to start with.
-We also provide all the measurements required to create your own footprint with the EDA software of your choice.
+We also provide all the measurements required to create your own footprint with the EDA (Electronic Design Automation) software of your choice.

 If a beginner, it's best to start with an already designed footprint for C.H.I.P.
 Pro so you can get straight to designing the rest of your circuit.
 Currently, there are footprints built for two software packages: